 In the summer of 2011, Terry and Ginny Kline, the grandparents of two special needs children, began researching the availability of programs for special needs students once they reach high school and as they complete transition services.
 While vocational and life skill programs are taught and reinforced within the educational system, many of these learned skills are quickly lost because there are limited community-based programs available.
 As this population matures, it becomes increasingly more difficult for parents to keep teenagers and young adults with special needs meaningfully engaged when not in school.
 Connection of Friends, a 501 (c) (3) organization, was created to provide a place for social gathering and an opportunity for young adults with special needs to participate within their community.

-Connection of Friends has been created to enrich the lives of teenagers and adults with special needs with an emphasis on social, life skill, volunteer and recreational activities.
+Connection of Friends has been created to enrich the lives of teenagers and adults with special needs with an emphasis on social, life skill, volunteer and fitness activities.
 Our primary purpose is for participants to engage in meaningful ways within the community and create lasting relationships.

 For more information about Connection of Friends please contact Jamie Hager, Program Director at firstname.lastname@example.org.

 For those interested in making a monetary donation, please click the “Donate Button” or by check made payable to Connection of Friends.
 All donations are tax deductible and will be acknowledged with an appropriate donation letter.